Documentation Standards ISO: Understanding ISO Documentation Requirements

 6. Periodically review and simplify documentation

-When documentation reflects how your organization actually operates, audits become far more efficient.
+When documentation reflects how the organization actually operates, audits become significantly more efficient.
+This alignment is also critical when preparing for an ISO 9001 Certification Audit.

 Documentation Standards ISO and Integrated Systems

-• Structured around shared processes (risk, audits, training, corrective action)
+• Built around shared processes (risk, audits, training, corrective action)

 Why Documentation Standards Matter